Sodaware/beeminder.el/README.md

 Fetches all goals for the current user (set via `beeminder-username`) and inserts them as a list of org-mode headings.

-#### `beeminder-whoami`
+#### `beeminder-refresh-goal`

-Fetches the username associated with the current token (set via `beeminder-auth-token`).
-Not really useful, but good for checking if your authorization token is set and valid.
+Fetches goal data for the current headline and updates its properties and deadlines.

+If the `beeminder-skip-deadlines` property is set to any value (such as "true"), the org deadline will not be updated.

 #### `beeminder-submit-clocked-time`